nss-day-cohort-17/mastey-exercise-single-page-app-m-tambo/README.md

 ### Technical Requirements

-1. Create one global variable (e.g. `CarLot`) and use the IIFE pattern to augment it two times in separate JavaScript files.
-1. The first IIFE should add a public function (e.g. `loadInventory`) that loads the `inventory.json` file and stores the inventory in a private variable.
-It should also expose a public getter to read the array of cars (e.g. `getInventory`).
+1. You should add a function (e.g. `loadInventory`) that loads the `inventory.json` file and stores the inventory in a variable.
+This function should accept
+1. You should add a function `populatePage` that renders the inventory to the page.
-1. The second IIFE should augment the original one with a function that creates all of the `eventHandlers` that you need for the application.
+1. You should add a function that only creates all of the eventHandlers that you need for the application.
 Name the function `activateEvents`.
-1. The final IIFE should augment the object with two more functions.
-One function resets the border thickness and background color for each car element back to the original values.
-The other function changes the thickness of the border of a car element, and changes its background color.
-The function must accept two arguments.
+1. You should add a function that resets the border thickness and background color for each car element back to the original values.
+1. You should add a function that changes the thickness of the border of a car element, and changes its background color.
+The function must accept two arguments:
     1. A car DOM element that was clicked on.
     1. A color name of your choice (see behavior requirement 5 above).